abarker/typped/doc/sphinx_docs/dispatching.rst

 * other data, such as evaluation functions and type signatures

-Constructs are **registered** with a parser instance in order to define a particular grammar on the tokens of the language (which must have been previously defined).
+Constructs are **registered** with a parser instance in order to define a particular grammar on the tokens of the language (the tokens must be separately defined with ``def_token``).
 The preconditions priority is a number which defaults to zero.

-Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs triggered by with that kind of token, in that position.
+Whenever the ``recursive_parse`` routine consumes a particular kind of token from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs triggered by that kind of token, in that position.
 The execution sequence is ordered by the preconditions priority values.
 The construct associated with the first matching preconditions function is selected.
 Its handler function is then